jason-fox/fox.jason.passthrough.javadoc/README.md

 ## Install

-The DITA-OT postman plug-in has been tested against [DITA-OT 3.x](http://www.dita-ot.org/download).
+The DITA-OT JavaDoc plug-in has been tested against [DITA-OT 3.x](http://www.dita-ot.org/download).
 It is recommended that you upgrade to the latest version.

 ### Installing DITA-OT